-These conditions are proposed to ensure mitigation measures are working effectively and that any potential adverse effects are avoided or mitigated.
-Clause 6(1)(g) of Schedule 5 is triggered with monitoring conditions proposed around compliance with the EMP and ESCP and associated environmental risks.Conclusion
+Conditions of consent are proposed to ensure mitigation measures are working effectively and that any potential adverse effects are avoided or mitigated.
+Clause 6(1)(g) of Schedule 5 is relevant with monitoring conditions proposed as described above. management plans such as with an.

+Conclusion

 In summary of the assessment above, the proposal will result in no more than minor actual or potential adverse effects on the environment and those effects are assessed as being acceptable.